 - Acrobat ants - will bite as a way of defending themselves.
 The species can also sting, however, they do that only as a hunting mechanism and will rarely sting a human.
 Acrobat ants prey on other small insects like termites, other ants and wasps.

-- Rasberry ants - small reddish ant will bite if threatened.
-The interesting thing about rasberry ants is that they can spray formic acid out of their abdomens.
+- Rasberry ants - small reddish ants will bite if threatened.
+The interesting thing about raspberry ants is that they can spray formic acid out of their abdomens.
 However, they mainly use this mechanism as a line of defence against fire ants and their alkaloid venom.

-- Wood ants - often introduced in woods as a form of natural tree pest control.
+- Wood ants - are often introduced in woods as a form of natural tree pest control.
 Wood ants, also known as field ants build nests around rotting tree stumps, leaves or around vegetation.
-Their colonies are big and often consist of multiple nests with multiple queens.
+Their colonies are big and often consist of multiple nests with multiple queen ants.
 They come in large numbers to defend their nests.

 Stinging ants species